spinicist/riesling/docs/data.rst

 Image Data
 ----------

 The output of a reconstruction command will write a complex-valued dataset named ``image``, unless the ``--mag`` command is specified in which case the dataset will be real-valued.
-The dimensions will be ``VxZxYxXxE`` where V is the number of volumes, X, Y & Z are the matrix size, and E is either the number of echoes or the number of basis-vectors if a low-rank reconstruction has been used.
+The dimensions will be ``VxZxYxXxE`` where V is the number of volumes, X, Y & Z are the matrix size, and E is either the number of frames or the number of basis-vectors if a low-rank reconstruction has been used.

 Density Compensation
 --------------------